robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 ~~~~~~~~

 Failures occur when any of the test case steps fail.
 Starting from Robot Framework 2.8,
-the `error messages can include HTML formatting`__.
+the `error messages can include HTML formatting`__, which allows to embed error related
+information into reports_ and logs_ in an accessible form.

 __ `HTML in error messages`_

 Error messages can be given in test data like in example below.
-The `*HTML*` identifier needs to be at the beginning
+The `*HTML*` identifier followed by empty space needs
-of the message if `HTML` formatting is needed.
+to be at the beginning of the message if `HTML` formatting is needed.

 .. table:: Keyword error message
    :class: example